 What a remarkable contrast we see in this story.
 I find it noteworthy that we can get two completely disparate headlines.
 The Galilean Gazette might write, “Miracle Worker Heals Paraplegic Beggar.”
 The Jerusalem Journal, on the other hand, might frame it something like, “Sabbath Breaker Identified as Notorious Bethesda Beggar.”
 Same event—two completely different stories—and here’s the kicker: both of them are true.

 Then there’s the story of the gang down at the pool.
-They be like, “Lame Bro Hits the Lottery after 38 Years of Playing!”
+They be like, “Lame Bro Hits the Lottery after Thirty-Eight Years of Playing!”
 How about the story told by the man healed?
 “He touched me.
-O.K., he didn’t touch me, but I’m healed and I’m not sure who ‘He’ even is.”
+Okay, he didn’t touch me, but I’m healed and I’m not sure who he even is.”

-The question for you and me: What do our ears hear, and what do our eyes see?
+The question for you and me: What do our ears hear and what do our eyes see?
 It depends on who we are following.
-If we are following the crowd you see the sensation.
-If we are following the religious leadership you see the scandal.
+If we are following the crowd, we see the sensation.
+If we are following the religious leadership, we see the scandal.
 The trouble is both of these outcomes obscure the sign.